Worker, Leading Hand and Foremen

 - Risk Management (8 credits) *

-*mandatory courses: you must complete two of the three mandatory one or two-day courses as part of your learner pathway.
-The mandatory courses are; Site Specific Safety Planning, Risk Management and Leadership in Safety.
+*mandatory courses: you must complete the two mandatory courses as part of your learner pathway.
+The mandatory courses are; Site Specific Safety Planning and Risk Management.

 Recognised Unit Standards